stainless-api/upload-openapi-spec-action/README.md

 gh secret set STAINLESS_API_KEY
 ```

-Then, add a new workflow file, or add the action to an existing workflow:
+Then, in your repo that stores your ground truth OpenAPI spec, add a new workflow file, or add the action to an existing workflow:

 ```yaml
 name: Upload OpenAPI spec to Stainless